1736 Family Crisis Center

 Background Statement

-For the past 50 years, 1736 Family Crisis Center (1736 FCC) has been a leading provider of life-saving services for children, youth and families in crisis.
+For more than 50 years, 1736 Family Crisis Center (1736 FCC) has been a leading provider of life-saving services for children, youth and families in crisis.
 The organization was established in 1972 as an Emergency Youth Shelter to help homeless, runaway and abandoned girls and boys who were sleeping on local beaches.
 In response to growing community needs, the agency expanded to include 24-Hour Hotline and Drop-In Services offering food, clothing, counseling, and suicide intervention.
 In 1981, 1736 FCC's first emergency domestic violence shelter was established at a separate, confidential location.
 In 1984, we established one of Southern California's first clinically-focused transitional domestic violence shelters to give victims and their children licensed mental health counseling, job preparation, life-skills education, and self-confidence tools needed to build safe, independent lives.
 The agency incorporated as a nonprofit in 1986 and since then, has strategically expanded its programs and geographic footprint to address unmet needs of underserved populations and communities.

 Impact Statement